grischa/atom-emacs-tab/README.md

-## Tab key always indents
+# Missing Emacs' tab key behaviour in Atom?

+Here is the solution

 Whatever you do and on whatever line, tab key always does one thing - indent.

-forked from emacs-flow
+forked from emacs-flow and atom-tab-always-indents

-mit license
+MIT license